kruftt/SmoothArmorScaling/README.md

 # Smooth Armor Scaling

-- Replaces the piecewise damage reduction function and provides several global gear configuration options.
+- Replaces the piecewise damage reduction function and provides a damage taken and global gear configuration options.

 <br/>